This Lime-Tree Bower My Prison: Themes

-The use of blank verse is to emphasize the conversational elements of the poem in a similar manner to William Cowper's The Task.
-Like Cowper's, Coleridge's verse allows for alternations of tone and emphasizes both country and urban environments.
+The use of blank verse is to emphasise the conversational elements of the poem in a similar manner to William Cowper's The Task.
+Like Cowper's, Coleridge's verse allows for alternations of tone and emphasises both country and urban environments.
 However, Coleridge is more concrete than Cowper in the sense that the ego stands in the foreground - in The Task the I, though dominant, purports to follow its subject matter.
 In "This Lime-Tree Bower My Prison" Coleridge attempts to discover the environment that his friends explore because he is unable to join them.
 This was accomplished in the original version by first describing how his friends came to be walking and then discussing Lamb's experience on the walk.
 The work introduces religious imagery but in a toned down form out of deference to Lamb's Unitarianism and perhaps partly out of Coleridge's own pantheistic feelings.

 This Lime-Tree Bower continues the "Conversation poems" theme of "One Life", a unity between the human and the divine in nature.
 The poem links Coleridge's surroundings under the lime tree to the Quantocks where the Wordsworths, Lamb, and Fricker were out walking.
 Although they are all separated, Coleridge connects to his distant friends by their mutual experience and appreciation of nature.
 As the poem ends, the friends share together the same view about completion and life.

 The poem uses the image of loneliness and solitude throughout.
 The narrator is forced to stay behind, but he is glad that his friends, especially Lamb, are able to enjoy the walk.
 The narrator is able to relax and be accepting of his situation and of nature, and the experience shows that his prison condition is perfectly tolerable because it is physical and not mental.
 The image of the solitary bee is used to represent the poet continuing his work in a world overcome by peace and harmony.
 The final moments of the poem contain a religious element and works like an evening prayer.